918benjamin/918benjamin/README.md

 Curiosity is my superpower.
 I'm a relentless question-asker & lifelong learner on a journey to improve myself & the world.

-I'm currently looking for my next role, please reach out of I might be a good fit for your team!

 You can reach me here:
 - [LinkedIn](https://www.linkedin.com/in/benjaminperrault/)
 - [benjaminperrault.com](https://benjaminperrault.com/)